bitprj/devrel/IMC/chatbot/Chatbot.md

 There are a massive amount of active users online these days.
 Chatbots make it much easier to offer customer service.
 They can interact with multiple users at the same time and work 24 hours a day.
 They provide users with helpful information to enhance customer experience while reducing the cost of traditional customer service, and prevent your team from always answering the same FAQs.

-As you can see, the advantages of a chatbot are far-reaching.
+As you can see, the advantages of a Chatbot are far-reaching.
 Let's start creating our own from the place the researchers and pioneers of Natural language understanding (NLU) started. **Curiosity**.

 ### What is Google Dialogflow?

 For this tutorial, we will be using Google's **DialogFlow**.
 DialogFlow is a powerful NLU API that was acquired and is now developed by Google.
-It gives users new ways to interact with your product by building engaging voice and text-based conversational interfaces, such as voice apps and chatbots, powered by AI.
+It gives users new ways to interact with your product by building engaging voice and text-based conversational interfaces, such as voice apps and Chatbots, powered by AI.
 You can connect with users on your website, mobile app, Google Assistant, Amazon Alexa, Facebook Messenger, and other popular platforms and devices.

 What makes DialogFlow so useful and popular: